liefery-it-legacy/blog/_posts/2018-02-12-we-want-to-be-your-rgsoc-coaching-company.md

 ---
 layout: post
 title: "We want to be your RGSoC coaching company!"
 date: 2018-02-12
 author: Tam Eastley and Adam Niedzielski
 tags: rails rubyonrails ruby rgsoc women summer code railsgirls
+excerpt: "Rails Girls Summer of Code (RGSoC) is a three month long program that aims to get more women and non-binary people into the world of open source by offering them a monthly stipend ..."
 ---

 [Rails Girls Summer of Code (RGSoC)](https://railsgirlssummerofcode.org) is a three month long program that aims to get more women and non-binary people into the world of open source by offering them a monthly stipend, a welcoming community, and experienced coaches.